zoccoler/metroid/README.md

 Open Anaconda Navigator, click on "Environments" tab and then click on the "Create" button.
 Give your new environment a name, make sure that the "Python" option is checked and, from the dropdown list select "3.6", then click "Create".

 Your new local environment was created !
 You need to add a few more packages.
-First go back to the Home tab and Install jupyter Notebook.
+First go back to the Home tab and Install jupyter Notebook (we used version 6.0.0).
 Then, go back to Environments tab, click on the triangle right in front your environment's name and select "Open Terminal".
 Then type:

-`pip install numpy matplotlib scikit-image==0.15.0 scipy scikit-learn statsmodels ipywidgets`
+`pip install -r requirements.txt`
 and
-`jupyter nbextension enable --py widgetsnbextension --sys-prefix`
+`jupyter nbextension enable --user --py widgetsnbextension --sys-prefix`

 Done!
 Your environment is now set up!
 You environment will be active as long as it is selected in the "Environments" tab.